brown-ccv/ccv-website-hugo/content/english/about/_index.md

     Information Technology (OIT)](https://it.brown.edu).
 CCV provides research computing services to the Brown University community.
 This includes high-performance computing, data science, visualization, and research software engineering.
-We also collaborate with researchers on projects across vast range of disciplines.'
+We also collaborate with researchers on projects across a vast range of disciplines.'
   text: '<p>We envision an environment where computational best practices, innovative
     solutions, and expert knowledge combine to build advanced tools for research and to enable new discoveries.
 Our mission is to provide the scientific and technical